SecretFoundation/docs/development/tools-and-libraries/secret-net/README.md

 Install-Package SecretNET.NFT
 ```

+:information_source: **Secret.NET unfortunately cannot be connected to localsecret (Docker) yet**, as the docker image currently does not provide an encrypted connection on gRPC-web port 9091.
+As far as I know, .NET cannot be connected to an unencrypted port via gRPC-web unless it offers HTTP/2 exclusively, which is not the case with localsecret (it also runs HTTP 1.1 on port 9091).
+See here and here.

 ## What is .NET MAUI?

 **.NET Multi-platform App UI (.NET MAUI)** is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.